 Exercising in cold weather can dehydrate you almost as quickly as it can in warm weather.
 You may not notice that you’re getting dehydrated, but your body does.
 Carry water with you and remind yourself to sip some frequently.

 10. Remember to Have Fun

 Don’t let worries about the cold keep you trapped inside.
 With the right layering and preparation, you can enjoy all that winter has to offer.

 Getting outside in nature is a great way to experience fresh air, nature, and exercise.
-Follow these tips, and you’ll enjoy a whole winter’s worth of hiking, snowshoeing and other outdoor fun.
+Follow these tips on how to stay/keep warm in winter, and you’ll enjoy a whole winter’s worth of hiking, snowshoeing, and other outdoor fun.